Canva introduces video editing, has big plans for 2020 – TechCrunch

 Canva has positioned itself as the non-designer’s design tool, making it easy to create something beautiful with little to no design experience.
 The launch of the video editing tool and Canva for Education strengthen that stance, not only creating more users for the platform itself but fostering an environment for the maturation of new designers to join the ecosystem as a whole.

-Alongside the announcement, Canva CEO Melanie Perkins has announced that Canva will join the 1% pledge, dedicating 1 percent of equity, profit, time and resources to making the world a better place.
+Alongside the announcement, Canva CEO Melanie Perkins has announced that Canva will join the 1% pledge, dedicating 1% of equity, profit, time and resources to making the world a better place.

 Here’s what she had to say about it, in a prepared statement: